What you get out of this

 - If you gate free shipping behind an email form, you’ll grow your email list, but you might alienate customers who expect free shipping as a given.
 Gate free shipping if it’s more important for your startup to grow its email list than get fast conversions.

 - Use the 60% Rule to time popups.
 Set a popup to appear after 60% of the average time spent on a page.
 Align your popups to your customer journey, for instance by triggering them only after a product page visit.
 And use them sparingly—max once per session.

 Create a sense of urgency by displaying limited stock levels or adding a countdown.
 Use time-oriented CTAs like “shop now” or “subscribe today.”

-Use A/B testing to optimize your site’s conversion rate through micro and macro changes.
+Use A/B testing to optimize your Shopify website’s conversion rate through micro and macro changes.
 Use Google Optimize while you’re launching your testing program.
 Later, consider more feature-rich software like Optimizely.

 Optimize the on-site customer journey

 - Include product categories in your menu, ordered by popularity and grouped if there are a lot of them.